-16.7 Judiciary Determination
+15.7 Judiciary Determination

-- 16.7.1 Mitigating and aggravating circumstances will be brought to account in determining the Level and the penalty. - 16.7.1.1 Mitigating circumstances may include, without limitation, contrition, apology, good record and the circumstances in which the breach occurred. - 16.7.1.2 Aggravating circumstances may include, without limitation, the fact that a Player and/or Team Official, Supporter/s and Spectator/s is a repeat offender, refusal to acknowledge a breach or ignoring the umpires warning.
+- 15.7.1 Mitigating and aggravating circumstances will be considered in the determination of the Level and the penalty. - 15.7.1.1 Mitigating circumstances may include, without limitation, contrition, apology, good record and the circumstances in which the breach occurred. - 15.7.1.2 Aggravating circumstances may include, without limitation, the fact that a Player and/or Team Official, Supporter/s and Spectator/s is a repeat offender, refusal to acknowledge a breach or ignoring the umpires warning. - 15.7.2 Once a determination have been reached, there is no right of appeal.

-16.8 Judiciary Process and Timeline
+15.8 Judiciary Process and Timeline